The Seisen STORY

 International Baccalaureate Begins

 Since its beginning, Seisen has grown from 77 students in 1962 to over 600 students.
 The faculty has increased from 14 to over 80 full-time and part-time teachers representing nearly 20 nationalities.
 In 1988, the first International Baccalaureate Diploma was awarded.
 In 2007, the International Baccalaureate Organization authorized Seisen to start the Primary Years Program.
-After authorization for the Ib Middle Years Program in 2020 Seisne would become a full IB Continuum School.
+After authorization for the IB Middle Years Program in 2020 Seisen would become a full IB Continuum School.